cmakler/graph-template/README.md

 You do not need to run locally to make changes; you can make changes directly to the .yml files in this repository and the changes will be reflected after a few seconds.
 You should use https://kineticgraphs.org/author to edit the YML files.
 Note that that page doesn't save your work!

+If no graph is specified, the page will redirect to a contents page.
+This is driven by the data in the file `\_data/toc.yml`.
+This must be edited by hand, and provides links to the graphs; be sure the "folder" and "filename" fields correspond to the structure.
+You can also just have placeholders with titles and descriptions; these will be displayed without links.

 Best practice is to clone your repository to a local computer; work on kineticgraphs.org and save your code locally; then, when you're done, push your changes out to Github.
 If you do want to run locally, I recommend following the instructions [here](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/testing-your-github-pages-site-locally-with-jekyll).